Set (card game)

 Set (stylized as SET or SET!) is a real-time card game designed by Marsha Falco in 1974 and published by Set Enterprises in 1991.
-The deck consists of 81 unique cards that vary in four features across three possibilities for each kind of feature: number of shapes (one, two, or three), shape (diamond, squiggle, oval), shading (solid, striped, or open), and color (red, green, or purple).
-Each possible combination of features (e.g. a card with three striped green diamonds) appears as a card precisely once in the deck.
+The deck consists of 81 cards, each varying across four features: number of shapes (one, two, or three), shape (diamond, squiggle, or oval), shading (solid, striped, or open), and color (red, green, or purple).
+Each possible combination of features (for example, a card with three striped green diamonds) appears only once in the deck.